 - What is it?
 A high-end standalone virtual reality headset from Oculus

 - When is it out?
-No consumer release date yet, but Project Santa Cruz ships to developers in early 2018
+No firm release date yet, but Project Santa Cruz has shipped to third-party developers

 - How much does it cost?
 No price yet, but it will likely be more expensive than Oculus Rift